DiackJ/recycleup/portfolio/RecycleUp (1)/README.md

           spring.datasource.password=your_password*

           jwt.secret=your_secret_key* (256 bytes or more)

-  - please remove or comment out the following block in
+  - please remove or comment out the following block to prevent the production database from running
+    - navigate to:
     >/src/main/java/com/RecycleUpApplication.java

-      -  **block to comment out:**
+      -  **block to comment out or remove:**

               static {

-                  EnvLoader loader = new EnvLoader(); //loads system properties from env at start of application
+                  EnvLoader loader = new EnvLoader();
               }

 - **4. Build & Run the application**
-  - run the bash command:
+  - run the command:
-    > ./mvnw spring-boot:run
+    > .\mvnw.cmd spring-boot:run

 -**5.
 Test the API**

 -   Use postman or any other API tool to test the endpoints located in
-    > /src/main/java/com.springboot.RecycleUp/Controller.java
+    > /src/main/java/com/Controller.java
     - The base URL is:
     > http://localhost:8080

 -**6.
 (Optional) Run tests**
  - run the bash command:
-    > ./mvnw test
+    > .\mvnw.cmd test

 ## Stack & Features: